Suparna62/House_Price_Prediction/README.md

 ## Features
 - Train a machine learning model on historical house price data.
-- Predict prices for new houses based on input features.
+- Predict house prices based on input features like area, bedrooms, and bathrooms.
+- Show sample predictions (e.g., for a 2000 sq. ft. house, the predicted price is 110.5 Lakhs).
 - Easy-to-use Python implementation with clear visualizations.

 ## Dataset